📰

 5. When finished, click Add New User.

-6. Instruct the user to perform a password reset (to create their own password.)
+6. Instruct the user to perform a (to create their own password.)
 Note: Users will need to use a strong password.